prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-29-insecure-or-broken-cryptography.markdown

 <p>In this article, we looked at how one can exploit a weakness in the encryption being used to find sensitive information from an application.
 In this case, the weakness was using a hardcoded key.
 It is essential for developers to make sure that they enforce proper encryption in their applications to prevent them from being compromised.</p>

-<p>In the next article, we will look at Client Side Injection in IOS Applications.</p>*
+<p>In the next article, we will look at Client Side Injection in iOS Applications.</p>*